-Paste’s rankings have still changed, though.
 When I first wrote this I had been to Disneyland exactly twice, after decades of only visiting the Florida parks.
 I’ve been fortunate enough to return to Disneyland multiple times since then, and my appreciation for certain rides has grown.
 For example, I severely underrated Splash Mountain in that first list, to an embarrassing extent.
 Other rides have been refurbished or enhanced (a process Disney calls “plussing”), changing the dynamics of a list like this.
 And some attractions just feel less impressive than they once did.
 Theme park design is an art, and like all art criticism there’s a lot of subjectivity involved.
-Here’s how Disney’s original park stands up now, in the fall of 2017, two years before the massive new Star Wars area opens up.
+Here’s how Disney’s original park stands up now, in the summer of 2019, just a few weeks after the opening of Star Wars: Galaxy’s Edge.

 10. Peter Pan’s Flight